fredySanabria/BeerCatalogApi/README.md

 # BeerCatalog API

-This project is a Java 21 RESTful API for managing products and manufacturers, built using Spring Boot 3.5.4 and designed with a clean, maintainable Hexagonal Architecture (Ports and Adapters).
+This project is a Java 21 RESTful API for managing beers and manufacturers, built using Spring Boot 3.5.4 and designed with a clean, maintainable Hexagonal Architecture (Ports and Adapters).

-## 🚀 Main Technologies
+## 💾 Main Technologies

 - Java 21
 - Spring Boot 3.5.4
 - Spring MVC
+- Spring Security
+- Criteria API
 - JPA & Hibernate
 - H2 / PostgreSQL (configurable)
 - Docker & Kubernetes (Minikube compatible)